Skip to content

 However, a nonprofit may still be subject to these laws if it is controlled by, shares branding with, or shares consumer data systems with a for-profit entity that meets the thresholds above.

-Why You Should Still Offer Privacy Transparency
+Why Privacy Transparency Matters

-Here’s why it matters:
+Here’s why transparency matters:

-Understanding Third-Party Data Obligations
+Understanding Third-Party Data Collection

 Embedding third-party tools (like YouTube, Vimeo, Mailchimp, Google Analytics, or PayPal) does not automatically make your nonprofit a “business” under the CCPA, but it does mean your site is helping collect data that California law considers personal information — such as IP addresses, device IDs, and browsing behavior.

-Even if you’re exempt, you still have contractual and transparency obligations under your vendors’ terms.
+Even if you’re exempt from CCPA, you still have contractual and transparency obligations under your vendors’ terms.
+Most major platforms require that you:

 • Disclose their tracking in your privacy policy